Dalekamistoso/openMSX-spanish-translation/readme.txt

          Added recent changes in openMSX prior 0.16

 BETA 006 Added changes in load icons script to match new changes in current compiled builds (07/07/2020)

+BETA 007 Added new changes in scripts  to match new changes in current compiled builds also I forgot to add a
+         little fix that I missed to add